wasmerio/wasmer.io/_posts/wasm-as-universal-binary-format-part-2-wapm.md

 ### Portable Executables

-To this date, there are some very cool ways that people have been using to solve this (portable executables).
+There are also other interesting solutions that developers have used to create portable executables.

-One way has been via ape/cosmopolitan, as it allows to create executables that are “αcτµαlly pδrταblε εxεcµταblε”:
+One of the most popular ones has been via ape/cosmopolitan, as it allows to create executables that are “αcτµαlly pδrταblε εxεcµταblε”:

 [https://justine.lol/ape.html](https://justine.lol/ape.html)